Student Network Access

 What do I do?

-Students need to know that NAC is currently enabled on their ports in their dorm room.
-When they plug their Ethernet cable into the wall jack and their computer, they will be asked to login with their username and password.
+Connect your computer to the network jack in your room.
+NAC is only used on the network ports in dorm rooms.
+When your plug your Ethernet cable into the wall jack and their computer, you will be asked to login with your username and password.
 This is the same user name and password they user for MyNSU, NSUWIRELESS and lab computers.

 Do I need to install any software?